tennyros/ocr-gpt-assistant/README.md

 # OCR-GPT Assistant

-A simple tool for capturing and recognizing text from your screen using OCR.
+A tool for capturing screen text and analyzing it using OCR and Ollama LLM.

 ## Requirements